 var.
 First, it's more descriptive.
 We will discuss that further in this lesson.
 Second, it doesn't have the problems with scope that

 var has.
-We will cover these specific scoping issues later this week when we get to branching.
+We will cover these specific scoping issues later in this section when we get to branching.

 In most ways, both